tiyd-rails-2015-01/tiyd-rails-2015-01.github.io/syllabus/index.md

 ## Teacher Contact Info

-Mason Matthews
+Mason F. Matthews

 mason.matthews@theironyard.com

-(919) 302-5139 -- call after 5 PM for emergencies only
+Cell: (919) 302-5139 (Only call after 5 PM for emergencies)

 ## Schedule

-Class is from January 12 to April 3, 2015.
+Class runs from January 12th to April 3rd.

 Lecture is from 9 AM to 12:30 PM Monday-Thursday, with breaks during that time.
 Depending on the topic, we may end early.